Cutting of the queue in 1911

 Sebastian Veg wrote in the The China Beat, “ Although political change had been expected, the revolution itself came as something of a surprise at the end of a decade of political reforms known as the “New policy “by the Manchu court, which had already largely transformed the organization of the Chinese state.
 The abolition of the century-old system of civil service examinations, the election of various provincial-level assemblies (albeit by a very small franchise) which fostered the power of the local gentry, the establishment of modern schools and universities, and the influx of western commodities and techniques under the motto “Chinese learning as substance, Western learning as function” all took place during the last years of Qing rule.
 When the revolution finally occurred, it came as the icing on the cake of an incremental institution-building process that had taken place over the preceding decade.
 [Source: Sebastian Veg, The China Beat, October 10, 2011.
 Sebastian Veg is the director of the French Centre for Research on Contemporary China (Hong Kong).
 He has published a monography on Lu Xun and European modernism, and his current research interests are in the area of literature and intellectuals in modern and contemporary China.]

 However, the top-down reforms launched by the court throughout the 1900s were at the same time being outpaced by the growing radicalization of China’s intellectuals, many of whom spent this decade in Japan.
 While Kang Youwei’s idea of a constitutional, Confucian monarchy had appeared as revolutionary in 1898, by 1911 Kang was seen by most progressive thinkers and activists as a hopeless and eccentric reactionary.
 Even Liang Qichao, one of the most prominent and widely-read advocates of constitutionalism and an admirer of the British system, was outflanked by the cultural and political vanguard represented by activists like Zhang Binglin (Zhang Taiyan), the editor of the influential Minbao, published in Tokyo.
 Zhang and many of his followers, in particular the group known as the “Tokyo anarchists”, criticized what they saw as the pro-Western bias in the institution-building process and advocated a different kind of democracy, rooted in social equality and inspired by archaic and often esoteric Chinese thinkers.

-"In this manner, mistrust of institutions remained strong among critical Chinese intellectuals for most of the century, and was notably instrumentalized to great effect by Mao during the Cultural Revolution---which is not to say that “organic” intellectuals did not crave recognition from the state when the opportunity arose.
-However, it was only after the beginning of Reform and Opening up that the Chinese elite again warmed to the theme of institution building: throughout the 1980s---a decade of intellectual ferment and political reform in many ways similar to the 1900s---the feeling dominated that an institutional compromise was possible between inner-Party reformers and idealistic intellectuals.
+"In this manner, mistrust of institutions remained strong among critical Chinese intellectuals for most of the century, and was notably instrumentalized to great effect by Mao during the Cultural Revolution — which is not to say that “organic” intellectuals did not crave recognition from the state when the opportunity arose.
+However, it was only after the beginning of Reform and Opening up that the Chinese elite again warmed to the theme of institution building: throughout the 1980s — a decade of intellectual ferment and political reform in many ways similar to the 1900s — the feeling dominated that an institutional compromise was possible between inner-Party reformers and idealistic intellectuals.
 After the violent crackdown of the 1989 student movement, a similar pattern emerged: rather than embarking on an uncertain long march through the institutions, many of China’s foremost critical thinkers once again took refuge in other realms: academia, legal activism, grassroots civil society organizations, personal investigations of recent history, documentary films, or emigration.
 Only Liu Xiaobo, loyal to the spirit of the 1980s, reaffirmed his commitment to formulating an institutional alternative, demonstrated most clearly in the Charter 08 he co-authored.
 On the whole, however, institutional reform was seen as both hopeless and useless (a point tragically demonstrated by Liu’s arrest) and the real battles were elsewhere.

 "It took almost one century from the fall of the Bastille until French citizens of all political stripes could to come together at the funeral of Republican icon Victor Hugo, a sign, according to historian François Furet’s famous pronouncement, that “Revolution had entered port.”
 This has not happened in China.
 To the contrary, the opening ceremony of the Beijing Olympics in 2008, with its carefully crafted historical narrative, took great pains to avoid sketching out a possible political consensus on how to define the nation in the 20th century, closely confining itself to the cultural bric-a-brac of its “5,000-year history.”
 This absence of even a minimal consensus on the nature of the Chinese polity speaks eloquently to the open legacy of 1911.
 One hundred years on, the divide between an institutional apparatus that seems less and less amenable to reform and an aspirational form of democracy that has not yet found a satisfactory institutional translation on the Chinese mainland remains as deep as ever.

-Elections in 1912 and 1913
+Elections in China in 1912 and 1913

-The Economist reported: “In the elections of December 1912 to early 1913 more than 10 percent of the Chinese population would be eligible to cast votes, an elite but still large group of 40 million male taxpayers who owned some property and had a primary-school education.
+In August 1912 a new political party was founded by Song Jiaoren (1882-1913), one of Sun Yat-sen's associates.
+The party, the Kuomintang (Guomindang or KMT — the National People's Party, frequently referred to as the Nationalist Party), was an amalgamation of small political groups, including Sun's Tongmeng Hui.
+In the national elections held in February 1913 for the new bicameral parliament, Song campaigned against the Yuan administration, and his party won a majority of seats.The Economist reported: “In the elections of December 1912 to early 1913 more than 10 percent of the Chinese population would be eligible to cast votes, an elite but still large group of 40 million male taxpayers who owned some property and had a primary-school education.
 (Women had not won the right to vote; one suffragist slapped Song in the face for not taking up their cause.)
 China’s first real democratic campaign had begun.
 What did this first go at democracy look like?
 Partisans roughed up opposing candidates and activists, carried guns near polling stations to intimidate voters, bought votes with cash, meals and prostitutes (some lamented selling too early, as prices went up closer to election day), and stuffed ballot boxes.
 At least one victorious candidate was falsely accused of being an opium-taker.
 In a word, it looked like democracy.
 Some historians discount these reports as scattered abuses in a fairly clean election.
 The Nationalists were accused of the preponderance of the election shenanigans, and they won in a rout, in effect taking half the seats in the legislature.
 [Source: The Economist, December 22, 2012]

 While the Republic prepared for its first elections President Yuan Shikai ran roughshod over the new government.
 He was also canny, ruthless and megalomaniacal.
 Yuan did not want a strong prime minister, nor did he want the Nationalist Party to write a constitution that would limit his own power.
 He most certainly did not want democracy—and snuffed it out.
 In 1915 he tried to restore imperial rule and have himself made emperor.
 His death in 1916 left a divided country, fought over by warlords and bandits.

 “Jonathan Spence, a historian, writes that Liang Qichao—the pre-eminent Chinese intellectual of the era, an erstwhile monarchist and at that moment a close ally of Yuan’s— had come back to China to help organise a pro-Yuan party.
 He took this defeat for the authoritarians terribly, writing to his daughter, “What can one do with a society like this one?
 I’m really sorry I ever returned.”
 Disgusted, and believing his opponents had cheated, Liang would temporarily throw in his lot with Yuan’s rule, even as evidence suggested the president had assassinated his chief political rival.
 Ever the operator, Yuan worked to reverse the Nationalist victory at the polls by buying off elected officials, later banning the party altogether.